rsyslog/rsyslog-pkg-ubuntu/README.md

 In order to facilitate "leading edge users" daily builds shall provide the most current available rsyslog software.
 They base on the project's git master branch.
-They will be build automatically once a day if there has been change since the previous build.
+They will be built automatically once a day if there has been change since the previous build.

 Packages Provided